tiberiudeak/myos/README.md

 		```
 		Replace `x.y.z` with the version you downloaded and `<path_to_cross_compiler_location>` with the path you chose in step 3.

 5. Add the `bin` directory of the cross-compiler to your `PATH` variable.
-You can do this by adding the following line to your `.bashrc` file if you want to make it permanent or by running it in the terminal if you want to make it temporary:
+You can do this by adding the following line to your `.bashrc`/`.zshrc`, etc. file if you want to make it permanent or by running it in the terminal if you want to make it temporary:
 	```bash
 	export PATH="$HOME/opt/cross/bin:$PATH"
 	```